capezzbr/persistent-connection-daemon/README.md

-Persistent Connection Daemon (PC-daemon)
+Persistent Connection Daemon
 ============================

-A persistent connection daemon for mobile devices written in java.
+A persistent connection daemon for **mobile devices** written in java.
 Sometimes we need to keep track of mobile devices connected to our services for sending or retrieve data.
 It's difficult to keep a persistent connection due to the mobility of smartphone (the device often change network).
-For solve this problem I've developed this Daemon that keep opened and active sockets.
+For solve this problem I've developed this Daemon that keep active a sockets between the devices and the Daemon.
+Whenever you need to send a command (or data) from your backend script (PHP, Python, Javascript, ...) to a mobile Device you only need to ask to the Daemon to do it for you (via a JSON command).

 The image below explain the infrastructure of the system:

 ![Scheme](environment_scheme.PNG)